4 cultural differences to be mindful of when caring for seniors

 2. Touch and body language

 Not all people have the same approach to touch and body language.
 Consider how your habits might be viewed by someone from another culture.
-For example, “eye contact may be viewed as threatening in some cultures, while in others, it is a sign of respect,” says Susan Scatchell, business development director of Gentle Home Care in Deerfield, Illinois.
+For example, “eye contact may be viewed as threatening in some cultures, while in others, it is a sign of respect,” says Susan Scatchell, business development director of Gentle Home Services in Deerfield, Illinois.
 As a result, Scatchell says, “Personal hygiene care needs must be delivered in a manner that is respectful to the person and their beliefs.”

 For example, caring for a Muslim charge may require helping them carry out “ablutions,” which involves washing the hands, face, ears, nose, mouth and feet under running water.
 Because this is a holy act, only they or someone of their faith can perform this ritual.
 In Hindi cultures, a female caregiver may not be able touch hands with a male charge, as that goes against tradition.

 Not sure how to address this?
 Talk to your patient and their family about what constitutes respectful hygiene practices, personal space, eye contact or physical touch when necessary.

 Food is a large part of one’s culture, so it’s important that a caregiver knows their elder patients’ food and eating customs.

 “Certain cultures may have different practices, such as the foods they eat, how it is prepared, as well as how the food may sit on their table or plate,” says Norvell.

 This is critical for a care provider to know, as food prep and serving meals is a common part of this work.
 Ask your charges or their families questions like:

 Are there particular foods that should be avoided?